TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

 **Don't be scared of pushing new patch sets!**

-There are two different information on a merged patch set: The author of a patch and the committer.
+There are two different pieces of information on a merged patch set: The author of a patch and the committer.
 Usually, the author of a patch is the person who pushed the first patch set to gerrit, while the committer is the person who finally pressed the merge button.
 When